 Name: The Yellow Line

 The Yellow Line name was adopted in late 2016, signifying the yellow line that exists between the pre-booking area and the intake area of the jail.
 This line is significant, as crossing this line indicates a change in a person’s constitutional rights, or incarceration.
 Simply stated, the project’s goal is to frontload services ahead of the yellow line so that law enforcement and individuals may be able to consider alternatives to crossing the yellow line.
 Once crossed, services come in the form of pre-trial, jail-based services and re-entry services.
 Research has shown that no two jurisdictions look the same when it comes to programming and services.
 A model was created as part of the Yellow Line Project to indicate the plethora of options that jurisdictions can work with in order to expand the full continuum of care.
 The Yellow Line Project exists in a space where no services have been prior, in the Pre-booking, Screening and Triage column.
 (See Continuum of Care Graphic)

 Many individual community outreach meetings occurred early in this project to solicit feedback and buy-in.
 Discussions were held with county commissioners, county administration, corrections, the county attorney, community providers, the hospital, public defender, Brown County Evaluation Center, Mankato Public Safety, the South Central Community Based Initiative, and our Mental Health Center.
 A large scale community meeting was held on December 2, 2016 to introduce the project to a wider audience and to provide an update to all interested parties.
-Approximately 60 people were in attendance, which included many other county human services and/or sheriff’s departments, and local legislators.
-Without these departments working together, the Yellow Line Project would have never had a chance to make this positive change for our community.
+Approximately 60 people were in attendance, which included many other county human services and/or sheriff’s offices, and local legislators.
+Without these stakeholders working together, the Yellow Line Project would have never had a chance to make this positive change for our community.
 (View Timeline of Yellow Line Project)